harbinzhang/goRainbow/README.md

 2. Light:
     a.
 Using queue-like channel, rather than cache.
 We don't need LRU, LFU algorithms here, because each message would be used and only used once.
 # Usage
-The main program is gorainbow.go under gorainbow.
+The main program is gorainbow.go
 ```
 go run gorainbow.go
 ```